gracehartzell/fs-viewer/README.md

 - While designing layout, I wanted to make the file tree resemble the computer a little more closely, so I added two extra folders (the two prior to where the output starts).

 - Ideally, I would've added tests; however, I ran out of time and pushed tests towards the bottom of my triage list.

-- For the general server construction, I opted to add in controllers and models
+- In order to help maximize efficiency, I added a utility to cache items in local storage.